opensavannah/opensavannah.org/safety-and-justice.md

 It's impossible to talk about reform to the criminal justice system in Georgia without acknowledging the massive role the war on drugs has played in targeting non-white residents and getting them stuck in a cycle of cash bond and private probation companies, whereby they suffer for decades simply because they cannot afford to pay a private company exorbitant probation fees.

 We believe that by following the example of other states and legalizing low-level drug offenses, such as possession of small amounts of cannabis, Georgia can begin to rectify the disproportionate negative effects of a broken criminal justice system and begin to embrace restorative justice in its truest sense.
-We support the efforts of [Reform Georgia](http://reformgeorgia.org), and applaud its recent victory in decriminalizing marijuana possession in the City of Savannah.&nbsp;
+We support the efforts of [Reform Georgia](http://reformgeorgia.org), and applaud its recent victory in decriminalizing marijuana possession in the City of Savannah.

-&nbsp;

 #### 3. Helping eligible individuals apply for Clean Slate and criminal record expungement services online